 In addition to planting cash crops, you may want to build your soil by adding fertilizer, mulch or minerals to your acres to improve your soil’s health.
 Before you make any investments, you should test your soil, whether that’s with a soil test kit or by consulting an expert, to find out what it needs to produce healthy crops next growing season and the year after that.

-We help farmland owners who rent their land through test their soil once every three years, but you may want to test it more frequently depending on your yields and local weather events.
+We help farmland owners who rent their land thoroughly test their soil once every three years, but you may want to test it more frequently depending on your yields and local weather events.

 Soil management is a great topic to address in your annual farmland negotiation.
 For example, if you know your farm will need an application of lime this year, determine who will pay for investment in the land’s health before signing your lease.
 It’s always a good idea to be proactive in communicating your expectations around building soils before an application is necessary.